Have You Applied for Your Homeowner's or Renter's Tax Credits Yet?

 Maryland Homestead Tax Credit (Deadline: none) | Application

-The Homestead Property Tax Credit may significantly reduce the amount of property taxes you owe and limits the amount of assessment increase on which a homeowner will pay property taxes in a given tax year on the property that is used as the owner's principal residence.
+The Homestead Property Tax Credit may significantly reduce the amount of property taxes you would owe, should property values drastically increase, and limits the amount of assessment tax increase beyond 10% in a given tax year on the property that is used as the owner's principal residence.
 It is a one-time application and you'll never have to apply again, and it never expires.
 If the property is sold, it does not transfer to the new owner and the new owner would need to be in the property a full year before applying for the text credit.
 More info.

 Maryland Homeowner's Tax Credit (Deadline: October 1st) | Application